touchlab/Kermit/website/docs/index.md

 ```

 Platform-specific loggers can be configured to ignore tags on output, or you can customize their display easily.
 We'll discuss these options more in [Configuration](/configuration/index.md).

+## Deprecated Gradle properties

+Per the official [Kotlin documentation](https://kotlinlang.org/docs/multiplatform-compatibility-guide.html#deprecated-gradle-properties-for-hierarchical-structure-support) we took the opportunity
+with the Kermit 2.0 release to remove deprecated `gradle.properties` values.
+We encourage you to do the same!